slds-lmu/paper_2019_iml_measures/paper/paper.md

 # Introduction
 Motivation: User should decide on interpretability  / accuracy tradeoff
 Novelty: New model-agnostic measures for interpretability.
 End-to-end, multicrit optimization for accuracy and interpretability (interpretability not measured with intermediary number from model.)
+We define interpretability as "How well do post-hoc methods work" and how sparse are they.
+For us the model is interpretable, when I have to look at as little as post-hoc analysis as possible and when those post-hoc analyses are as truthful to the model as possible.

+Argumentation: We have a couple of post-hoc methods.
+They work better under certain conditions of the model (TODO: define and show).
+We introduce interpretability measures based on those conditions.
+The better the interpretability measure, the better the post-hoc methods will work.

 # Review